 It is up to you as the employer to determine how detailed you want to make your company dress code policy.
 Make sure, however, to use a positive and respectful tone when drafting your policy document and provide a clear explanation for why you have chosen a specific dress code policy.
 If your workers understand the motivation behind the policy, they are likely to be more supportive and understanding of the rules and regulations.

-Here are common elements of a company dress code policy you may want to include:
+Here are the common elements of a company dress code policy you may want to include:

 Template for a dress code policy